 Inniskillin & Jackson-Triggs

-Inniskillin and Jackson-Triggs have joined forces to create a premium winery and tasting experience all in one place.
-Inniskillin ice wine is one of the world’s most popular brands for this delicious drink, and for good reason.
+These two wineries from the Okanagan Valley have joined forces to create a premium winery and tasting experience all in one place.
+Inniskillin is one of the world’s most popular brands for this delicious drink, and for good reason.
 They’re dedicated to producing top class production every year, monitoring the weather to ensure ideal harvest times.
-There’s no better place to be introduced to the interesting history of ice wine and the unique ways to enjoy it than with a tasting experience from Inniskillin.
+There’s no better place to be introduced to the interesting history of this drink and other kinds of table wine, along with the unique ways to enjoy it than with a tasting experience from Inniskillin & Jackson-Triggs.

-Nk’Mip Cellars produces a delicious Riesling Ice Wine with grapes harvested in Osoyoos.
-You’ll find a variety of tasting experiences and tours available where you can try the ice wine or simply buy a bottle.
+Nk’Mip Cellars produces a delicious Riesling Ice Wine with grapes harvested right here in Osoyoos.
+You’ll find a variety of tasting experiences and tours available where you can try this drink or simply buy some for yourself.
 They also host various dinners such as the Winter Solstice Dinner on December 17th and the Sweetheart Dinner on February 11th, where you can pair this delicious nectar with dessert.

-The Gehringer Brothers have been making award-winning Riesling Ice Wines for years.
-With grapes for their 2019 Riesling Ice Wine picked at -10°C when the berries are frozen solid.
+The Gehringer Brothers have been making award-winning Riesling Ice Wines for years in the Okanagan Valley, with grapes for their 2019 Riesling picked at -10°C while the berries are frozen solid.
 Their pressing process results in natural concentration, with no altering of the delicate, sweet, and fruity flavours.
-You can reserve a wine tasting in their split tasting room although there’s no guarantee that ice wine will be offered in the portfolio.
-The safest bet is to simply buy your bottle of ice wine while you’re there or order your ice wine online for curbside or in-person pickup.
+You can reserve a tasting in their split tasting room although there’s no guarantee that this type of wine will be offered in the portfolio.
+The safest bet is to simply buy yours while you’re there or order online for curbside or in-person pickup.

 Ice Wine Found In Kelowna Wineries